 Port NOLA Advantage

 The Port of New Orleans is a diverse deepwater port uniquely located on the Mississippi River near the Gulf of Mexico.
-This naturally strategic location allows unparalleled access to 30-plus major inland hubs such as Memphis, Chicago and Canada via 14,500 miles of waterways, six Class I railroads and interstate roadways.
+This naturally strategic location allows unparalleled access to 30-plus major inland hubs such as Dallas, Memphis, Chicago and Canada via 14,500 miles of waterways, six Class I railroads and interstate roadways.
 The alignment with New Orleans Public Belt Railroad strengthens our position as an integrated hub and supports our vision for regional freight-based economic development.

-Port NOLA generates $100 million in revenue annually through our four lines of business — cargo, rail, industrial real estate and cruises.
+Port NOLA generates approximately $100 million in revenue annually through our four lines of business — cargo, rail, industrial real estate and cruises.
 As a self-sustaining political subdivision of the State of Louisiana, we receive zero tax dollars.

 Port NOLA’s mission is to drive economic prosperity throughout our tri-parish jurisdiction: Jefferson, Orleans and St. Bernard.
 We collaborate with state and local partners to ensure that we can continue to be a vital link to the world for businesses and consumers — throughout Louisiana and beyond.